 The first step in the Single Period Capitalization Method is to determine the appropriate economic income stream to capitalize.
-Since we are valuing the gross assets of the company or "the business enterprise value" it is appropriate to add back the interest expense and normalize the earnings of the company.
-For the purpose of this valuation we capitalized the normalized earnings before interest, income tax, depreciation and amortization (EBITDA) for the most current Fiscal Year End.
-The selected Economic Income stream is presented on the next page:
+Since we are valuing the gross assets of the company or "the business enterprise value," it is appropriate to add back the interest expense and normalize the earnings of the company.
+For the purpose of this valuation, we capitalized the normalized earnings before interest, income tax, depreciation and amortization (EBITDA) for 2018 through projected 2020.